sergeyteleshev/git-workspace-helper/README.md

 ### 0.0.1

-Initial release of the "Workspaces Time Travel Machine"
+Initial release of the "Workspace Time Travel Machine"

-#### Features
+### 0.1.1

-- Time Travel To Commit
+Added travel by branch name

-- Time Travel To Master
+### 0.1.2

-- Default branch settings
+Renamed extension
-- Pull all
+Renamed Travel To Master -> Travel To Default Branch Cropped icon
-- Discard changes
+Grouped Time Travel features into one group